glenmurphy/DockerExamples/Readme.md

     RUN deno bundle winwing.mjs winwing.bundle.mjs
     CMD ["run", "--allow-net", "winwing.bundle.mjs"]

-### configure context (remote server):
+### Context (remote server):
-This lets you have all the consequences of your docker commands execute on a remote server (it also has to run docker, and you need working key-based authentication)
+This lets you have all the consequences of your docker commands execute on a remote server (it also has to run docker.

+1. Set up key-based auth on the local machine:

+        ssh-keygen

+        # linux:
+        ssh-copy-id glen@[YOUR_SERVER_HOSTNAME]

+        # windows:
+        type $env:USERPROFILE\.ssh\id_rsa.pub | ssh [YOUR_SERVER_HOSTNAME] "cat >> .ssh/authorized_keys"

+2. Create a docker context for your production server (which must have Docker installed, and should have MaxSessions 500 in sshd_config)

-    docker context create dev --docker host=ssh://glen@[YOUR_SERVER_HOSTNAME]
+        docker context create prod --docker host=ssh://glen@[YOUR_SERVER_HOSTNAME]
-    docker context use dev
+        docker context use prod

-## build + deploy:
+## Build + deploy:
-This will build the image, and run it
+This will build the image, and run it on the context

     docker build . --tag monmon_img
     docker run -d --name monmon --restart always monmon_img

-### update:
+### Update:

     docker build . --tag monmon_img
     docker rm --force monmon
     docker run -d --name monmon --restart always monmon_img docker image prune -f

-## build + deploy with docker-compose
+## Build + deploy with docker-compose
-Docker compose lets you run multiple images together, but also provides a convenient way of describing the configuration of a single image
+Docker compose lets you run multiple images together in one container, and also provides a convenient way of describing additional container configuration without having to use command line arguments

 ### ./docker-compose.yml: